Notes for Host Towers

 Contestants in the 12-bell contest are notoriously thirsty.
 Even pubs that have been forewarned tend to run out of beer, so it is very important to make arrangements with one or several pubs to expect a large number of thirsty and hungry ringers throughout the day and into the evening.
 Landlords are often reluctant to get in too much extra beer because if we don’t drink it they’ll be left with the excess.
 They’re sometimes worried about upsetting their regulars with a large influx of strangers, but it’s a good earning opportunity nonetheless.
 Precise quantities are impossible to provide as consumption depends on location but 1500 pints is not unheard of.
 Good attributes in choosing the headquarters pub include: plenty of room, well-priced real ale and food, child-friendly policy, close enough to hear the ringing.
 It is rare to find one perfect location, but often possible to nominate two or more that will keep everyone happy.

 If you’re brave enough to supply your own beer tent, you’ll almost certainly need a Temporary Event Notice.
-The Secretary can advise on this or contact your local council who will explain what is needed.
-A new innovation at Leeds in 2011 was the rigging up of an outside drinking water tap.
-It was extremely well used, but if you try to supply cups, you’ll spend a fortune.
-Just let everyone find their own receptacles.
-On a hot day you’ll find this is appreciated almost more than anything else.
-Leeds sold 1800 pints of beer (but it was very hot) and introduced a Wine & Champagne bar in 2011 which went down well – but only after lunch!
-They sold 38 bottles of champagne if you can believe it!
-If you’re providing a beer tent, don’t forget the beer will need to settle, so you may need to engage the services of a couple of overnight guards to make sure no one snaffles the barrels.
-If you’re nervous about quantities, providing polypins or barrels on sale or return for the end of the day will help.
+Contact your local council who will explain what is needed.
+Don’t forget the beer will need to settle, so you may need to engage the services of a couple of overnight guards to make sure no one snaffles the barrels.
+If you’re nervous about quantities, providing polypins or barrels on sale-or-return for the end of the day will help.
 Another way to get rid of excess beer is to buy in some 2-pint cartons and persuade teams to buy them for the journey home!
 Cider is also popular, particularly if it is locally produced.